 RES Annual Public Lecture 2021: Why digital is so disruptive

 Established in 2001, our Annual Public Lecture provides an opportunity for school students to watch internationally-renowned economists present their research.
 Principally aimed at sixth form students, the APL has become an established part of the senior school calendar.
-The lecture is held twice a year, usually in late November or early December.
-This year will be at the University of Reading and the University of York.
+This year's event will be online and co-hosted by the University of Reading and the University of York.